-- 1. The composition of the degree programme and the relevant transitional regulations are laid down in the Implementation Regulations in the annex.
-Examinations of components of the curriculum with more than six credits will be, if this is relevant, administered in units equal to or less than six credits. - 2.
+- 1. The composition of the degree programme and the relevant transitional regulations are laid down in the Implementation Regulations in the annex. - 2.
 The programme includes the Bachelor's degree audit with a study load of 180 credits.
 This includes the first academic year with a study load of 60 credits, which is concluded with a binding recommendation on the continuation of studies.
 The second and third academic years have a combined study load of 120 credits.
-This phase includes a minor with a study load of 30 credits. - 3.
-The Bachelor's degree audit is concluded with a final test or assignment.
+This phase includes a minor with a study load of 30 credits.

+- 3. The Bachelor's degree audit is concluded with a final test or assignment.
 This test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme. - 4.
 The actual design of the education is elaborated in greater detail in the digital study guide.